Intelligent tutoring system: Applications

 In recent years, ITS has begun to move away from the search-based to include a range of practical applications.
 ITS have expanded across many critical and complex cognitive domains, and the results have been far reaching.
 ITS systems have cemented a place within formal education and these systems have found homes in the sphere of corporate training and organizational learning.
 ITS offers learners several affordances such as individualized learning, just in time feedback, and flexibility in time and space.

 While Intelligent tutoring systems evolved from research in cognitive psychology and artificial intelligence, there are now many applications found in education and in organizations.
 Intelligent tutoring systems can be found in online environments or in a traditional classroom computer lab, and are used in K-12 classrooms as well as in universities.
 There are a number of programs that target mathematics but applications can be found in health sciences, language acquisition, and other areas of formalized learning.

 Reports of improvement in student comprehension, engagement, attitude, motivation, and academic results have all contributed to the ongoing interest in the investment in and research of theses systems.
 The personalized nature of the intelligent tutoring systems affords educators the opportunity to create individualized programs.
 Within education there are a plethora of intelligent tutoring systems, an exhaustive list does not exist but several of the more influential programs are listed below.

 Education

+As of May 2024, AI tutors make up five of the top 20 education apps in Apple's App Store, and two of the leaders are from Chinese developers.